 Running Einstein gravity wave work overnight

-All running Einstein BRP4 work
+All except two running Einstein BRP4 work

 For news on the Raspberry Pis see Marks Rpi Cluster

 Weather warm during the day so crunching overnight.

 I spent the weekend working on the tower case storage server.
 The case has room for 10 drives however the top two drive bays are intended for a CD burner.
 The other 8 drive bays are designed for 3.5" drives.
 I currently have 4 x 4TB WD SE drives in there.
 Originally this machine used to run Windows Server 2008 with a RAID controller.
 I swapped it over to Linux last year.

 This week I removed the RAID controller card and plugged the drives into the motherboard SATA controller to simplify things.
 I updated the OS to the latest Debian and reinstalled ZFS onto it.
 I went to restore from the Drobo which decided one its drives was missing.
 A quick power off and reseat the 3 drives got it going in a degraded state.
 I copied the files back from the Drobo while it was repairing itself.
 That has the tower case storage server up and running.

 For the rack mount (disk based) storage server I ordered more memory.
 It currently has the 32GB that was in the tower case storage server and I want it back.
 The rack mount will get 8 x 16GB of ECC memory bringing it up to 128GB.

 I looked at adding a cache drive to the storage servers but the recommendations for ZFS seems to be increase the memory to its maximum first.
 Only add an SSD as a cache drive once you get above 64GB of memory as the L2ARC (cache drive) uses main memory.